A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 As far as I can tell, there are way more cases of people getting sick from pasteurized milk compared to drinking raw milk.

-And while it may kill dangerous bacteria, pasteurization also kills off all of the good bacteria.
+While pasteurization may kill dangerous bacteria, it will also kills off all of the good bacteria.

 Drinking raw milk benefits include providing probiotics: some of the same ones that big dairy companies are now selling you in your yogurt and in other dairy concoctions.